ivotron/varsys16/main.md

 feasibly[^feasible] be obtained by executing programs and capturing metrics at runtime.
 So the question boils down to which programs should we use to characterize performance?
-Ideally, we would like to have programs that execute the same opcode over and over again so that we could measure their performance at the level of the OS (e.g. the amount of CPU utilization over time).
-Since this is an impractical solution, an alternative is to create synthetic microbenchmarks that get as close as possible to exercising particular features of a system.
+Ideally, we would like to have many programs that execute every possible opcode mix so that we measure their performance.
+Since this is an impractical solution, an alternative is to create synthetic microbenchmarks that get as close as possible to exercising all the available features of a system.

 [^feasible]: One can get real performance characteristics by interposing a hardware emulation layer and deterministically associate